AsalBarak/advanced_fMRI_course/OnlineResources.md

-* Journal specific requirements or checklists
+* Journal specific requirements or checklists like those of Nature (   ???   ) or Elife (   ???   )
 * [21 words solution] (   ???   )
 * [Constraints on generality] (   ???   )
 * Other checklists: